Mullins Madness! Freshman's 35-footer gives UConn a 73-72 win over Duke and a Final Four spot

 Cameron Boozer, who had 27 points for the Blue Devils, fought his way to a basket inside with 28.9 seconds to play, and the next UConn possession used precious time before Demary was fouled.

-After he made one of two, the inbound came to Cameron Boozer, who passed out of a double team to Dame Sarr, who then found Cameron's twin brother, Cayden Boozer, in the middle of the could.
-Instead of waiting to be fouled, Cayden Boozer — who shoots about 81% from the line — tried for one more pass.
+After he made one of two, the inbound came to Cameron Boozer, who passed out of a double team to Dame Sarr, who then found Cameron’s twin brother, Cayden Boozer, in the middle of the court.
+Instead of waiting to be fouled, Cayden Boozer — who shoots about 81% from the line — tried for one more pass as Mullins and Demary closed in on him.

+“I knew we were the back two guys, and we left whoever was behind us,” Mullins said.
+“We were just trying to make a play.”

-There were two Duke players alone behind the UConn defense, but Demary was able to deflect the ball and Mullins recovered it near midcourt.
-He passed to Karaban, who gave it back to Mullins.
+There were two Duke players alone deep, but the ball never got there.
+Demary was able to deflect it and Mullins picked it up near midcourt.
+He passed to Alex Karaban, who gave it back to Mullins.
 The freshman was in rhythm, but about halfway between the 3-point arc and half court.

 Nothing but net.

-It’ll go down alongside the great NCAA Tournament game-winning shots, next to Christian Laettner’s for Duke in the 1992 Elite Eight against Kentucky.
+It’ll go down alongside the great NCAA Tournament game-winning shots, next to Christian Laettner’s for Duke in the 1992 Elite Eight against Kentucky and Kris Jenkins' to win the national title for Villanova in 2016.
 Or Laettner’s shot in the 1990 regional final — which turned another Duke-UConn classic from a loss into a win for the Blue Devils.

+“Just another chapter in the UConn-Duke NCAA Tournament dramatics,” Hurley said.
+“Obviously a really tough way for their season to end.
+I thought they played great.
+I thought they punched us in the mouth with incredible force.”

+The Blue Devils smothered UConn defensively for must of the game, in part because the Huskies missed 17 of their first 18 attempts from beyond the arc.
+When told of that stat after the game, Hurley laughed and held his hands over his face.

 UConn has now won 18 consecutive games in the Sweet 16 or subsequent rounds.
 The last loss for the Huskies in those stages of the tournament came against Michigan State in the 2009 Final Four.